chipchap31/codeadvisor/README.md

 - As a student, I want to be able like or dislike a feedback, so I can rate a good or bad feedback.
 - As a student, I want to be able to delete a post because I don't like the feedback I received.
 - As a student, I want to be able to remove feedback, so that I can create a better one.
+- As a student, I want to be able to edit my feedback so that I can improve it.

 ### Wireframing

 To create a beatiful wireframe, I used a software called [Balsamiq](https://balsamiq.com/).
 To view the pdf format of the wireframe please click here.
 I have changed some parts of this wireframe depending on the Github API data received.

+In order to see the wireframes click [here](https://github.com/chipchap31/codeadvisor/blob/master/wireframes/ms3.pdf)
 ## Features

 ### Existing features